rng-guy/NFSMWBartender/README.md

 &nbsp;

-This feature set **also fixes** the displayed engagement count in the centre of the pursuit bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
+The "Advanced" feature set **also fixes** the displayed engagement count in the centre of the pursuit bar: its value now accurately reflects how many chasing cop spawns remain in the current wave.
 The count ignores vehicles spawned through any Heavy / LeaderStrategy, the helicopter, and all vehicles that join the pursuit by detaching themselves from roadblocks.

 &nbsp;